ljbaptiste18/Choices-Replica-Engine/README.md

 Drag the Template game folder into your local renpy folder.
 Launch renpy, and you'll be able to play the game.
 I recommend playing through the tutorial while having the code open to get the gist of things.
 You can also look at Ren'Py documentation for further explanations.

+Also, when doing sprite edits, I recommend they all follow the same size of 768 x 1360.